uccser/cs-field-guide/text/chapters/en-formal-languages.md

 # Formal Languages

-{teacher}

-This chapter supports the "Formal languages" option of the NZ achievement standard 3.44.

-Currently all material in this chapter is relevant to the standard, although students can choose one or two examples to focus on to meet the requirements of the standard.
-For most students the first two topics (regular expressions and finite state automata) will be plenty to work on.

-{teacher end}

 ## What's the big picture?

 {comment}
 .. index:: Syntax error
 {comment end}

-If you've ever written a text-based program, chances are that at some stage the system has told you there's an error in your program even before it runs.
+If you've ever written a text-based program or typed a formula in a spreadsheet, chances are that at some stage the system has told you there's an error and won't even attempt to follow your instructions.

-{image python-syntax-error.png alt="A syntax error in the code x = (a+b) \*c+d) as the code is missing an open bracket"}
+{image filename="python-syntax-error.png" alt="A syntax error in the code x = (a+b) \*c+d) as the code is missing an open bracket"}

 These "syntax errors" are annoying messages that programmers become excruciatingly familiar with ... it means that they didn't follow the rules somehow, even if it's just a tiny mistake.
 For example, suppose you intended to write: